ahm3dhany/Broken-Web-Application/README.md

 ## **A8-Cross-Site Request Forgery (CSRF)**

-  > A CSRF attack forces a logged-on victim’s browser to send a forged HTTP request, including the victim’s session cookie and any other automatically included authentication information, to a vulnerable web application.
-This allows the attacker to force the victim’s browser to generate requests the vulnerable application thinks are legitimate requests from the victim.
+  > A CSRF attack forces a logged-on victimâ€™s browser to send a forged HTTP request, including the victimâ€™s session cookie and any other automatically included authentication information, to a vulnerable web application.
+This allows the attacker to force the victimâ€™s browser to generate requests the vulnerable application thinks are legitimate requests from the victim.

 ### _Required steps to reproduce the vulnerability:_